|Your New Chihuahua

 While he was with us, your puppy was fed

-Purina Pro Plan Chicken and Rice Shredded Blend Puppy.
+Purina Pro Plan All Life Stages Lamb and Rice Small Bites.

 Our recommendation is to continue feeding this.
 Most of our puppies are eating their food dry when they go home, but for